J3rryBl4nks/VirtualHackingLabs/README.md

 ## Virtual Hacking Labs ##

 So after passing OSCP and doing some other certs that aren't specifically infosec related (for school) I wanted to get back into hacking non-work related stuff.
-So I started doing Virtual Hacking Labs:
+So I started doing Virtual Hacking Labs and received the certificate of completion for both the normal and Advanced + certificates.

 https://www.virtualhackinglabs.com/